makeevdimitry/AC-Ballu/README.md

-# ESPHome AC component for Hisense CITY DC Inverter, (AS-13UW4RYRCM04G/04W) (RS-485)
+# ESPHome AC component for Hisense (RS-485)

 ![primer](https://github.com/user-attachments/assets/1ad2cd3d-0561-4a50-bdaf-25f950640be8)

 This custom component provides full climate control for air conditioners manufactured by Hisense and its OEM brands (Ballu, etc.) that use the RS-485 protocol.
+It has been tested on:

+**Hisense CITY DC Inverter AS-13UW4RYRCM04G/04W**

+**HISENSE AS-13UW4RVETG01**

-It has been tested on **Hisense CITY DC Inverter AS-13UW4RYRCM04G/04W** and should work with many other models.
+and should work with many other models.

 The component exposes a standard Home Assistant Climate entity, along with a set of optional sensors and switches to access all advanced features of the AC (turbo, eco, quiet, sleep, swing, LED, etc.).